ArthurGareginyan/all-meta-tags/readme.txt

 * [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/all-meta-tags)

 == Changelog ==
+= 1.1 =
+* Fixed the issue due to which error message is shown in the top of the website when the plugin for the first time installed.
 = 1.0 =
 * Initial release.
 * Added ready for translation (.pot file included).